CEFCU: A HISTORY

 On January 2, 1936 the credit union opened its doors with a membership of 73 city employees and share deposits of nearly $400.
 The membership elected its first Board of Directors: President Robert E. Tobin, Treasurer James A. Gleason, Clerk Elinor J. Patterson, John F. Geyer, John J. Kirby, Chester P. Knowlton and John Marion.

 For the first 15 years, the credit union operated part-time from a desk in the Assessors office at City Hall.
 Following the close of WWII, the credit union hired its first paid clerks to better serve the increasing needs of the city employees.
 In 1950, Chelsea Mayor Joseph Melley and Building Commissioner William Hendry agreed that the credit union should operate from its own separate office.
 This allowed the credit union to be open full-time for its members.
 That same year, the name of the credit union was changed to Chelsea Employees Federal Credit Union and the field of membership was expanded to include employees from the Chelsea Schools.
-In 2010, the Field of Membership was expanded to include employees of the Chelsea Housing Authority.
+In 2010, the Field of Membership was expanded to include employees of the Chelsea Housing Authority and Chelsea Restoration Corp.